Sign Up

 Introduction

-Technological advances, including artificial surfactant and high-frequency ventilation, have increased the need for rapid response to changing clinical conditions.
-Equipment that will allow in-line blood gas monitoring with an indwelling probe is now available.
-It makes possible more frequent sampling without excessive blood loss, which is a major concern for tiny neonates.
+Advances in technology and neonatal care, including artificial surfactant and high-frequency ventilation, have increased the need for a rapid response to quickly changing clinical conditions.
+Equipment that will allow for in-line blood gas monitoring with an indwelling probe is now available.
+This allows for more frequent sampling without excessive blood loss, which is a major concern, especially for the tiniest of neonates.

 Acid-Base Balance: The pH is the result of the plasma bicarbonate/plasma carbonic acid relationship.

-Lungs: Controls pH by varying the amount of CO2 that is excreted.
+Lungs: Controls the pH by altering the amount of CO2 that is excreted.

-Kidneys: Controls pH by varying the rate of excretion of HCO3-.
+Kidneys: Controls the pH by altering the rate of excretion of HCO3-.

-Acidosis: A physiologic state where a significant base deficit is present.
+Acidosis: This is a physiologic state where a significant base deficit is present.

-Metabolic Acidosis: Occurs when a disorder adds acid to the body or causes alkali to be lost faster than the buffer system (lungs or kidneys) can regulate the load.
+Metabolic Acidosis: This acid-base imbalance occurs when a disorder adds acid to the body or causes alkali to be lost faster than the buffer system, which is either the lungs or the kidneys, can regulate the load.

-Respiratory Acidosis: Occurs when the lungs do not promptly vent carbon dioxide, and carbon dioxide combines with bicarbonate to form carbonic acid.
+Respiratory Acidosis: This acid-base imbalance occurs when the lungs do not promptly vent carbon dioxide, and carbon dioxide combines with bicarbonate to form carbonic acid.

-Alkalosis: A physiologic state in which there is more than a normal base present.
+Alkalosis: This is a physiologic state in which there is more than a normal base present.

-Metabolic Alkalosis: Occurs whenever acid is excessively lost, or alkali is excessively retained.
-The acid-base ratio of the body is altered.
+Metabolic Alkalosis: This acid-base imbalance occurs whenever acid is excessively lost, or alkali is excessively retained.
+The acid-base ratio of the body is, therefore, altered.

-Respiratory Alkalosis: Occurs when carbon dioxide is excreted by the lungs in excess of its production rate by the body; the level of carbonic acid falls, producing an excess amount of bicarbonate in relation to the acid content.
+Respiratory Alkalosis: This acid-base imbalance occurs when carbon dioxide is excreted by the lungs in excess of its production rate by the body.
+When this happens, the level of carbonic acid falls, which produces an excess amount of bicarbonate in relation to the acid content.

-Compensation: The secondary physiologic process occurring in response to a primary disturbance in the acid-base balance by which the deviation of pH is lessened.
+Compensation: This is the secondary physiologic process occurring in response to a primary disturbance in the acid-base balance by which the deviation of pH is lessened, or essentially, compensated for.

-Correction: This is a change in the system originally affected by the primary disturbance by some intervention using available therapy.
+Correction: This is a change in the system originally affected by the primary disturbance by an intervention using available therapy or treatment modality.

 Normal Neonatal Arterial Blood Gas Values: